 After the first use, users are typically on their own to use the application as it fits their needs, and everything should be set up appropriately.
 Features that are typically only relevant at later stages of the usage life cycle may benefit from their own onboarding flows.
 Key is to present introductory information at the time it becomes relevant to the user.

-Ok, now let’s look closer at funding a daily spending wallet.
+Ok, now let’s look closer at receiving to a daily spending wallet.